CollinHU/MSBD5009/guidance/set-env.md

+### attention

+each user only have `100MB` for our home directory

+you may need to put large files into `/tmp`, memory file system, but the data will be lost after reboot, which is done per day. you can make a directory to separate your files with others, e.g, `mkdir -p /tmp/yche`.

 ### add search path for executable

 add `setenv PATH "${PATH}:/usr/local/software/openmpi/bin"` to your server file `~/.cshrc`, in order to let your shell environment able to find `mpicc` and `mpic++`